 Cleaning up after an accident is no easy feat.
 A handheld shower sprayer can help, and many caregivers find that bidets work wonders.
 Keep disinfectant wipes nearby to wipe down doorknobs and other surfaces.
 It’s also smart to have a cleanup kit ready with gloves, small garbage bags, and a jar of Vicks.

 The Vicks helps mask the odor.
-Put a little bit in each nostril; it usually overpowers the smell.
+Put a little bit in or under each nostril; it usually overpowers the smell.
 This is an old nursing trick that I have used for many years.

 Know Your Limits